When is Mediation a Good Idea in an Arizona Divorce?

 During divorce proceedings or the beginning of a legal separation, it is easy for the involved parties to feel animosity and anger toward one another.
 Even if the divorce was a long time coming or the parties initially came to a separation agreement amicably, tensions could quickly rise.

 Whether it is dealing with money and other fiscal allocations or child custody and who gets to see the kids when there is a laundry list of items that could lead to disputes.
 In these situations, emotions can cause you to say things you don’t mean or initiate legal actions that might otherwise not be ideal.

 These are the times when mediation can indeed come in handy.
 We have mentioned good times to consider mediation before, but there are even more situations where sorting through your problems with a third party there to mitigate yelling can only be beneficial.
-Today, the Hildebrand Law team wants to highlight some other times where you and your spouse should strongly consider hiring a professional mediator.
-Trust the legal professionals at Hildebrand Law, PC when you’re ready to explore the benefits of mediation and arbitrations.
+Today, the Hildebrand Law, PC team wants to highlight some other times where you and your spouse should strongly consider hiring a professional mediator.
+Trust the lawyers at Hildebrand Law, PC when you’re ready to explore the benefits of mediation and arbitration.

 You are Unsure About Divorce

 Sometimes, couples will find themselves in disputes and, rather than exploring the options, conclude that divorce is the only answer.
 However, in many situations, the problem is caused by something else.
 In other cases, couples are hesitant to bring up the subject of divorce.

 In other cases, couples are reluctant to ask for a divorce and think that when they do, it’s the end of the relationship.
 If one spouse is even remotely hesitant about divorce, it can help to mediate your problems to ensure it is something you want to follow through with in the first place.
 It is much easier to utilize a third party and have a navigator lead you toward resolution than it is to try to steer a ship that has no clear destination.